-Individuals can only receive one Start-Up Loan, however more than one partner in a business can be eligible to apply for a loan.
+Individuals can only receive one Start-Up Loan however, more than one partner in a business can be eligible to apply for a loan.

-Enterprise First are the delivery partner for Virgin StartUp loans in Kent, providing start-ups with a loan of £500-£25,000 and a business mentor to support them on their journey.
+Enterprise First is the delivery partner for Virgin StartUp loans in Kent, providing start-ups with a loan of £500-£25,000 and a business mentor to support them on their journey.
 All successful loan applicants will be matched with a local mentor, with relevant business experience, who will provide at least 15 hours of one-to-one support for the first year.